The Daba Gorge and the Dorfer Valley are located near Kals am Grossglockner in the High Tauern National Park

 More information

-The opening of the Daba Gorge depends on the weather conditions, short-term changes or closures possible after rainfalls.
-Winter closure every year from mid-October to the end of May.
+The opening of the gorge depends on the weather, short-term changes or closures are possible.